-With respect to a consumer credit sale or consumer lease, the creditor may not take a negotiable instrument other than a currently dated check as evidence of the obligation of the buyer or lessee.
+With respect to a consumer credit sale or consumer lease, the creditor shall only accept currently dated negotiable instruments as evidence of the obligation of the buyer or lessee.
+For purposes of this section, a creditor shall not make the consumer credit sale contract or consumer lease contract a negotiable instrument.